juev/awesome-stars/README.md

 ## Others

+- [nanotee/nvim-lua-guide](https://github.com/nanotee/nvim-lua-guide) – A guide to using Lua in Neovim
 - [tianshanghong/awesome-anki](https://github.com/tianshanghong/awesome-anki) – A curated list of awesome Anki add-ons, decks and resources
 - [juev/gitea-on-fly](https://github.com/juev/gitea-on-fly) – Gitea server with fly.io
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) – 🔒 A curated checklist of 300+ tips for protecting digital security and privacy in 2022